quietly-turning/Lua-For-SM5/README.md

 If you'd like to contribute to this project, you'll need node and npm installed on your development machine.
 This can typically be accomplished [using the appropriate package manager](https://nodejs.org/en/download/package-manager/) for your OS (e.g. `brew install node` for macOS).

-Once you've cloned this repository to your development machine, you'll need to download the necessary dependencies for this project using:
+After cloning this repository to your development machine, you'll need to download the necessary dependencies using:

 ```bash
 cd /path/to/Lua-For-SM5
 npm install
 ```

-Once that's completed, you can start the local development environment using
+Once that's completed, you can start the local development environment using:

 ```bash
 npm start